robinhood/faust/docs/userguide/agents.rst

         $ faust -A faustexample worker -l info

-Every new worker that you start will force the cluster to rebalance partitions so that every agent receives a specific portion of the stream.
+Whenever a worker is started or stopped, this will force the cluster to rebalance and divide available partitions between all the workers.

 .. topic:: Partitioning

     When an agent reads from a topic, the stream is partitioned based on the key of the message.
-For example, the stream could have keys that are account ids, and values that are high scores, then partitioning decide that any message with the same account id as key, is delivered to the same agent instance.
+For example, the stream could have keys that are account ids, and values that are high scores, then partitioning will decide that any message with the same account id as key, is always delivered to the same agent instance.

     Sometimes you'll have to repartition the stream, to ensure you are receiving the right portion of the data.
 See :ref:`guide-streams` for